 A lung transplant is a surgical procedure to replace a diseased or failing lung with a healthy lung, usually from a deceased donor.
-A lung transplant is reserved for people who have tried other medications or treatments, but their conditions haven't sufficiently improved.
+A lung transplant is reserved for people who have tried medications or other treatments, but their conditions haven't sufficiently improved.

 Depending on your medical condition, a lung transplant may involve replacing one of your lungs or both of them.
 In some situations, the lungs may be transplanted along with a donor heart.